Interpretive Style

 There are grand traditions, particularly of the reformers, who provided much of the allegorical, spiritual, or symbolic understanding of prophecy that exists today.
 While I greatly value their contribution, their insight was veiled because the time was not yet.
 Reformers had no knowledge of many things, such as the return of Israel (yes I know many don’t even believe that a physical Israel matters any longer).
 So in order to make sense of prophecy, they turned to allegory and spiritual explanations.
 We have the benefit of much historical knowledge that even the Reformers didn’t have access to.

-Unecessary spiritualising or allegorising leads to disbelief
+Unnecessary spiritualisation or allegorisation leads to disbelief

 Allegorical, figurative, and symbolic interpretation of prophesy, without clear Biblical precedence or justification, leads to disbelief.
 For example, if Israel is held to be the “suffering servant” of Isaiah, then Jesus is not the fulfilment.
 If belief that the second coming of Christ has already happened, it means we disbelieve when we’re told that he will return in the same manner we saw him leave.
 When we believe that the Abomination of Desolation may be “inside” us, if God intends it to be literal, we miss key signs of Jesus’ return and, in effect, disbelieve God’s word.
 Overly allegorising, or spiritualising prophecy is dangerous, and can lead to disbelief.